tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/01_Introduction_and_Setup.md

 ### Galaxy UI

-The Galaxy User Interface has three panels, Tools, Main, and History:
+The Galaxy User Interface has a top menu bar and three panels: Tools, Main, and History.

 <img src="../img/ui1.png" width="700">